nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 The `enterNode()` method can additionally return the value `NodeTraverser::DONT_TRAVERSE_CHILDREN`, which instructs the traverser to skip all children of the current node.

+The `enterNode()` method can additionally return the value `NodeTraverser::DONT_TRAVERSER_CURRENT_AND_CHILDREN` to skip both traversal of child nodes, and prevent subsequent visitors from visiting the current node.

 The `leaveNode()` method can additionally return the value `NodeTraverser::REMOVE_NODE`, in which case the current node will be removed from the parent array.
 Furthermore it is possible to return an array of nodes, which will be merged into the parent array at the offset of the current node.